 If you’re having a hard time managing your pets’ anxiety and stress levels before your designated flight, it might be best to take them to a veterinarian.
-Your pets must be exposed to your lifestyle to help them get accustomed to unfamiliar places and people.
-Ideally, you should socialize your dogs or puppies to different aspects of your lifestyle to help them feel comfortable in different situations and confident about meeting new people.
+Your pets must be exposed to your lifestyle to help them adapt to unfamiliar places and people.
+Ideally, it would be best if you socialized your dogs or puppies to different aspects of your lifestyle to help them feel comfortable in different situations and confident about meeting new people.

-Many experts believe dogs need exposure to their external environment to help them get familiar with it and reduce their anxiety.
+Many experts believe dogs need exposure to their external environment to help them familiarize themselves and reduce their anxiety.
 To help you more, here are some things you can do to help prepare your dog for traveling.

 - Take your dog for a ride in your car to let them see their new environment.

 - You can also leave them alone in the backseat for a few minutes while watching from outside.

 - Once your dog is calm, you can give a treat as a reward.

 - Allow the dog to get out of the car.